Melania Trump Doesn’t Want To Be First Lady Anymore, Furious Over Stormy Daniels, ‘Hollywood Life’ Reports

 Melania Trump is apparently over being First Lady and furious over her husband’s affair with an adult film star.

 There has been much attention on Melania and Donald’s marriage since Stormy Daniels was thrust back into the news cycle.
-Daniels claims that she had an affair with Donald Trump in 2006, shortly after Melania gave birth to their son, and has been take a tour of media to share details about it.
+Daniels claims that she had an affair with Donald Trump in 2006, shortly after Melania gave birth to their son, and has been taking a tour of the media to share details about it.
 As Hollywood Life now claims, the attention has Melania wanting out of the White House.

 The report claims that Melania can’t wait for Donald’s presidency to be over.

-“Melania is embarrassed and angry over her husband’s involvement with Stormy,” and unnamed source told the media outlet.
+“Melania is embarrassed and angry over her husband’s involvement with Stormy,” an unnamed source told the media outlet.
 “She can’t stand seeing Stormy’s face on television everyday so Melania is avoiding the news right now.”

-The source went on to say that Melania Trump is humiliated to know that the world knows about Donald Trump’s affair with an adult film star, and by Stormy’s ability to keep grabbing headlines.
+The source went on to say that Melania Trump is humiliated to know that the world knows about Donald Trump’s affair with an adult film star and by Stormy’s ability to keep grabbing headlines.
 Daniels gave a press conference this week and has been appearing in court during hearings for Trump’s personal lawyer and the architect of the infamous non-disclosure agreement, Michael Cohen.

 There have been other reports hinting that Melania Trump is considering divorce.
 A previous report that came out just before Stormy Daniels gave her tell-all interview with 60 Minutes claimed that Melania was so disgusted at the reports that she could no longer even look at Donald.